 A few benefits our vans offer that our happy customers enjoy are:

 That’s right, unlike some camper van rental companies, we don’t charge you extra for the miles you drive.
 That means you can take a trip on the Ring Road and go in circles until you get dizzy and become sick - whatever you want to do!

-No extra insurance fees -
+No extra insurance fees:

-your kuk camper van is covered in the case the wind blows you off the road at no extra cost to you.
+Your Kuku camper van is covered in the case the wind blows you off the road at no extra cost to you.
 Everything is included in your affordable amount!

-Amazing interior amenities -
+Amazing interior amenities: